 For instance, the Spartans fought the Peloponnesian Wars against Athens for 27 years finally defeating Athens in 404 B.C.E.

 As Sparta declined they would lose the Battle of Leuctra to Thebes in 371 B.C.E.
 Sparta continued to be an independent city-state until 146 B.C.E. when ancient Greece as a whole was conquered by the Roman Empire.

 There were many types of people that lived in Sparta.

-Citizens of Sparta enjoyed more rights such as the right to a fair trial, the right to become a well-trained soldier, and live in the city-state owned barracks.
+Citizens of Sparta enjoyed more rights such as the right to a fair trial, the right to become a well-trained soldier and live in the city-state-owned barracks.

-To become a citizen in Sparta was difficult at times.
+Becoming a citizen in Sparta was difficult at times.